Communities and Local Flair

 - Ever Rest, the home/studio of Hudson River School painter Jasper Cropsey, plus a gallery of 15 works by this master artist.

 Balancing urban chic, suburban charm and rural beauty, this is the county’s dynamic hub.
 At the center is White Plains, where you’ll find upscale shopping at The Westchester mall.
-Look for world-class hotels (like the Ritz-Carlton New York, Westchester and Hilton), award-winning restaurants, music, theater and a lively nightlife.
+Look for world-class hotels (like The Opus Westchester and Westchester Marriot), award-winning restaurants, music, theater and a lively nightlife.